 Review the hypothesized etiologies of Paget disease.

-Describe the evaluation of a patient with Paget disease, including exam findings, and indicated laboratory and diagnostic imaging.
+Describe the evaluation of a patient with Paget disease including exam findings, indicated laboratory and diagnostic imaging.

 Summarize the treatment options for Paget disease.